 5. Alimnia, Rhodes, Greece

 Off the west coast of Rhodes and very close to Halki the desert islet of Alimnia, with its deep bay, is a magnificent natural harbor.
-It was an italian military base and there are still some abandoned houses featuring wall paintings representing war ships and submarines.
-Surrounded by high mountains, the bay is wild and one of the most beautiful in the Dodecanese.
+It was an Italian military base and there are still some abandoned houses featuring wall paintings representing warships and submarines.
+Surrounded by high mountains, the bay is wild and one of the most beautiful in the Dodecanese and in the Mediterranean Sea.

 6. Marina Piccola, Capri, Italy